 8. Climb Carrauntoohil, Co.
 Kerry – the mighty hike

 Carrauntoohil is Ireland’s highest mountain peak and is part of the MacGillycuddy’s Reeks, Ireland’s tallest range.
+It’s the perfect place to take amazing pictures worthy of Instagram and maybe even a hiking quote!

 Located on the Iveragh Peninsula, trekking this mountain is an Irish bucket list destination, no doubt.
 Before you embark on your journey, make sure you have a good pair of walking shoes and an adequate fitness level to tackle this mighty mountain.